hortonworks-gallery/ambari-vnc-service/README.md

     - Run History
     - streaming compile

-- To setup Eclipse to run the topology:
+- Now to setup Eclipse to *run the compiled topology* lets create an external tools config:
   - In Eclipse, click
     - Run
     - External Tools